delusionzz/game-cdn/README.md

 ## Running

+First run `bun i` to install the dependencies needed to run this project.
 To run the dev server run the `bun dev` command and the dev server will be up at localhost:8000

 ## Adding games